khoand1406/CTFd_ContestantUI/README.md

 # CTFD CONTESTANT USER INTERFACES

+Note: The project had been transfer to other third-party to continue developing (both server and UI), so in this project, those api call are unavailable
+But I still have some demo picture for you to evaluate.

 The contestant UI in CTFd is the primary interface that players interact with during a Capture The Flag (CTF) competition.
 It allows contestants to:
-# The project had been transfer to other third-party to continue developing (both server and UI), so in this project, those api call are unavailable.
-But I still have some demo picture for you to evaluate.

   + Log in and manage their account

   + View the list of challenges